maltfield/rtd-github-pages/docs/configuration.rst

 A command line separator character allows multiple commands to be entered on a single line.
 The character 'c' defines the command separator character.
 The values '.' (period or dot), '!' (exclamation mark or bang) and '-' (dash or hypen) are reserved and cannot be used.
 The default value is 'OFF' indicating command separation is disabled.

-Warning: choose your separator character carefully.
+.. warning:: Choose your separator character carefully.
 Setting it to an alphabetic value for example disables all commands containing that character.
 Setting it to 'e' for example will disable the 'exit' command making it impossible to exit the emulator.
 Similarly, setting it to 'o' or 'f' will make it impossible to disable command separation once enabled, and setting it to '#' (hash) will prevent lines with comments from being processed correctly.

 CMPSCPAD